-Trump sends New Year letter to Chinese president — but still no phone Call
+Trump sends New Year letter to Chinese president — but still no phone call

-BEIJING — President Donald Trump has finally reached out to China's President Xi Jinping — via a letter.
+BEIJING — President Donald Trump has finally reached out to Chinese President Xi Jinping — via a letter.

 Trump wished "the Chinese people a happy Lantern Festival and prosperous Year of the Rooster" in Wednesday's letter, was notable for its timing.

-The new American president has spoken by telephone to more than a dozen foreign leaders, but this was his first direct outreach to Xi, leader of the world's most populous nation and its second largest economy.
+The new president has spoken by telephone to more than a dozen foreign leaders, but this was his first direct outreach to Xi, leader of the world's most populous nation and its second-largest economy.

-The new president has accused China of unfair trade practices and deliberately undervaluing its currency, criticized its military build-up in the South China Seas and for allegedly doing too little to pressure neighbor North Korea over its nuclear and missile programs.
+The new president has accused China of unfair trade practices and deliberately undervaluing its currency, criticized its military build-up in the South China Seas and alleged that it is doing too little to pressure neighbor North Korea over its nuclear and missile programs.

 Trump also upended four decades of diplomatic protocol by questioning the One China policy on Taiwan and by speaking by phone with Tsai Ing-wen, the president of Taiwan, which China claims as its own territory.